 2. Budget Name - give your budget a suitable name, e.g., Library Budget (202_), History Department (202_).

-3. Amount - the amount of money allocated to this budget.
-Note: Editing the amount of a budget will impact the budget summary.
+3. Allocated - the amount of money allocated to this budget.

-4. Cost Centre - the cost centre aligned with this budget.
+4. Cost Centre - the cost centre aligned with this budget if required.

 5. Start Date - beginning of the budget period.